next-ivanblanquez/beeva-poc-pygdf/README.md

 ```
   After this you need reboot terminal to apply changes into the path.

-3. Make virtual enviroment.
+3. Make virtual environment.
 In folder when you clone pygdf run this code
 ```
   cd pygdf
   conda-env create --name pygdf_dev --file conda_environments/testing_py35.yml
 ```

 4. Install PyGDF.
-And then, int the folder before, run code below:
+And then, in the folder before, run code below:
 ```
   /home/ubuntu/miniconda2/envs/pygdf_dev/bin/python3.5 setup.py install
 ```

-5. To activate and deactivate virtual enviroment run this code:
+5. To activate and deactivate virtual environment run this code:
 ```
   source activate pygdf_dev
   source deactivate pygdf_dev
 ```
 ### Previous Analysis

-Before start the experiments I read [documentation](http://pygdf.readthedocs.io/en/latest/api.html), looking for example and user arround the Internet, official repositories and these are conclusions about that:
+Before start the experiments I read [documentation](http://pygdf.readthedocs.io/en/latest/api.html), looking for example and user around the Internet, official repositories and these are conclusions about that:

 * PyGDF has less operation set than Pandas, for example, it has not operations over rows, just a query function, end the rest operations are over columns.
 * You need Pandas or Numpy to load data from a file, does not load data directly.
-* PyGDF is still in beta phase, there are not a release version yet (will be released on september), so there is not a community following this project yet and is not easy to install.
+* PyGDF is still in beta phase, there are not a release version yet (will be released on September), so there is not a community following this project yet and is not easy to install.
 * PyGDF neither has not a complete examples or a good documentation of all its features and is not so easy to find them.

 ### Experiments

-After making prevous analysis I decide to run three blocks of operations through to dataset (you can get code [here](https://github.com/beeva-ivanblanquez/beeva-poc-pygdf/tree/master/code)):
+After making previous analysis I decide to run three blocks of operations through to dataset (you can get code [here](https://github.com/beeva-ivanblanquez/beeva-poc-pygdf/tree/master/code)):
- * **Statistical operations through columns** (Count, Maximum, Minimun, Mean and Standard deviation).
+ * **Statistical operations through columns** (Count, Maximum, Minimum, Mean and Standard deviation).
  * **Filter(Select-Where) operations with conditions in two columns** (The best and the worst movies in years 1995, 2000 and 2005).
  * **Join operations between two datasets**.
-In this case at first, I run join on ratings and users where ratings size is always greater than users, and then I turn arround the join and use users at first dataset where users size always is less than ratings.
-I did it to campare behavior int different cases.
+In this case at first, I run join on ratings and users where ratings size is always greater than users, and then I turn around the join and use users at first dataset where users size always is less than ratings.
+I did it to campare behaviour in different cases.

- I used two dataset that are structures with information about users, movies and rating that users assignt to each movie, see example below:
+ I used two datasets that are structures with information about users, movies and rating that users assign to each movie, see example below:
 * users
 ```
  user_id    age    ocupation     zip